TealInfo

 Description:

-data in outline tree form, where subsections of the tree may be collapsed and
+A scrollable, selectable, hierarchical item list, this object shows a list of data in outline tree form, where subsections of the tree may be collapsed and hidden from view when desired.

-Required
+Required Fields:

-Fields:
+Optional Fields:

-STYLE FONT TABS LINKS DEFAULT MAXVAL COMPRESS
+PAGES STYLE FONT TABS LINKS DEFAULT MAXVAL COMPRESS

-Supported
+Supported Styles:

-INVERTED NO_BORDER BOLD_BORDER NO_SCROLL MASK_BUTTON_SCROLL BUTTON_SELECT
+HORIZ_RULE INVERTED NO_BORDER BOLD_BORDER NO_SCROLL MASK_BUTTON_SCROLL BUTTON_SELECT STROKE_FIND REGISTER

 Notes:

-value specifying the virtual width of the scrolling area in pixels.
-OUTLINE objects not not otherwise support
+To set up an OUTLINE object for horizontal scrolling, use a TABS field with a single value specifying the virtual width of the scrolling area in pixels.
+OUTLINE objects not not otherwise support columns.

-following example sets up an OUTLINE object with three levels of items:
+The following example sets up an OUTLINE object with three levels of items:

 OUTLINE